FreshAlacrity/front-tracker/README.md

 ### Descriptions
 - add ice breaker type questions to descriptions?
   -  if somebody was trying to use a pentagram to summon you and there was space to put 5 objects, what 5 things would summon you in particular? (can this be phrased more clearly/made shorter?)

-### Active List Syntax
-- in the future, save the input string separately so it keeps the syntax the user entered
-- search function/syntax
-  - when a member isn't found, use this to locate a near match
-  - search by emojis and emoji names
-    - use the emoji list in the spreadsheet to allow search by near miss
-- grouping headmates like (2, 6, 7) to show stability in that group/available fusions for those members?
-  (had a blur moment where it felt like those three were working together but it wasn't clear how)
-- for who is involved in a specific project/will be shown a todo list item:
-  REQUIRE
-    +## show only if this member is present (required AND)
-    ##+ for requiring fusions containing (both) those digits
-  UNLESS
-    -## for excluding front combinations that contain this member personally
-    ##- for excluding fronts that contain that member and their fusions
-  OVERRIDE
-    ## for if a specific member to be present is sufficient (optional OR)

-#### Examples:
-  [] any front can see it
-  [3, 478] only fronts that include Val OR Milo
-  [+3, +478] only fronts that have both Milo and Val [3+, +478] only fronts with some fusion of Val AND Milo can see it [3+, 478, 19-, -9] some fusion of Val but not any fusion of Aster and not Thorn specifically (but like 39 could see it) but if Milo is around it'll show up even if a Val fusion isn't around

 ### UI & Styling
 - plaintext/screen reader friendsly mode that loads no images